rtshkmr/Odin-Project/js_notes.md

 ## Number Methods and Properties

-- usually, primitives can't have any properties or methods, only objects can. **JS is different**
+- usually, primitives can't have any properties or methods, only objects can. **JavaScript is different**

 - properties only work on numbers, won't on variables!